 Even if we could perfectly predict every variable involved there is still one big problem – flight time.
 The projectile will be in the air for over 9 seconds after the trigger has been pulled.
 The shooter/spotter would then just have to hope none of the variables change at all.
 If they do then the likelyhood is they miss the target by a huge margin.

-I have not written this article to call anyone out or belittle the professionalism of anyone serving.
+I have not written this article to call out the Canadian Sniper, or belittle the professionalism of anyone serving.
 What I do hope is that it educates people a little in terms of what a modern sniper system can and can’t do.
 Above we can see the best case scenario only gives a hit probability of just over 3%.
 I also hope it shows shooters how useful Applied Ballistics Analytics can be when assesing the importance of each variable.
 Do you benefit from spending 10k on a 0.25MOA rifle or would it be better to handload your own ammunition for more consistent MV spread.
 Calculating such factors can save the shooter a lot of time and money.
 Was this system the best tool for the job?
 No, not by a long shot (groan..)
 If you absolutely had to use a rifle then it would ideally be a caliber which is better suited for extreme range.